Books Set in Africa

 Originally from Sydney, Australia, Peter Allison’s safaris have been featured in National Geographic, Conde Nast Traveler, Jack Hanna’s Animal Adventures, and other television shows.
 In this book, he gives us a guide’s-eye-view of what it’s like to live and work in Botswana’s Kalahari Desert, confronting wild animals and managing herds of tourists daily (the latter often proves to be the more dangerous).

-Written in the humorous style of Bill Bryson, Allison’s wry wit is exceeded only by his love and respect for the animals.
-His highly entertaining stories will keep you laughing, but you’ll also have a much better appreciation for the wildlife of Africa at the end of the book.
+Allison’s wry wit is exceeded only by his love and respect for the animals.
+You’ll also have a high appreciation for the wildlife of Africa at the end of the book.

 The Book Girls Say…